sean-abbott/go-aws-mon/README.md

 * Disk Space Available - Disk space available in bytes
 * Linux partition inode usage - Disk parttion inodes usage in percent

+### Custom
+You can add a custom metric by using a colon separate string <name>:<unit>:<value>.
+The unit must be recognized by cloudwatch.
+You may add as many of these as you like.

 ## Usage

 * You need to config you aws credential before run the program